How Jut Works

 Q: How does the jut of mountains on Earth compare with mountains on other planets and asteroids?

 A: Generally speaking, smaller planets have lower gravity, allowing taller mountains to form.
 On other planets, elevation fails to provide meaningful mountain measurements due to the lack of a sea level to base zero-elevation off of.
-However, jut works on any terrestrial planet or asteroid.
+However, jut works consistently on any terrestrial planet or asteroid.

 Jut on Other Planets